karim-emara/PREXT/README.md

 Please refer to the publication included in the doc folder for a detailed description of the PREXT extension.

 ## 6. Citation
-If you use PREXT, we appreciate citing our paper:
+If you use PREXT, we appreciate citing our poster abstract:
-Karim Emara, "Poster: PREXT: Privacy Extension for Veins VANET Simulator", IEEE Vehicular Networking Conference (VNC), Dec.
-2016, Columbus, Ohio, USA (to appear)
+Karim Emara, "[Poster: PREXT: Privacy Extension for Veins VANET Simulator](https://ieeexplore.ieee.org/abstract/document/7835979/)", IEEE Vehicular Networking Conference (VNC), Dec.
+2016, Columbus, Ohio, USA